Ryan Newman (racing driver): Roush Fenway Racing (2019–2021)

+Rick Ware Racing (2023)

+On May 5, 2023, it was announced that Newman would make select starts for Rick Ware Racing in the No. 51 Ford, beginning with Darlington Raceway.
+Newman made 8 starts for Rick Ware Racing in 2023 with an average finish of 29.9.

-Nationwide Series
+Xfinity Series

 Newman made his Busch Series debut on February 24, 2001, at Rockingham in the Alltel 200.
-He started second and finished ninth; it was his first of fifteen appearances in the 2001 season, where he finished with one win and eight Top 10 finishes.
+He started second and finished ninth; it was his first of fifteen appearances in the 2001 season, where he finished with one win and eight top-ten finishes.

 He joined Dale Earnhardt Jr.'s JR Motorsports for the 2009 campaign as the driver of the No. 5 Chevy, signing on for four appearances for the year.
 In May 2010, Newman was hired to drive the No. 1 car for Phoenix Racing at Dover.
 In 2011, Newman drove the No. 30 Chevrolet for Turner Motorsports at Phoenix International Raceway.

+On October 5, 2023, it was announced that Newman would run the Xfinity race at Homestead-Miami Speedway for MBM Motorsports' No. 66 Ford.

 Camping World Truck Series

-Newman made his Truck Series debut on October 25, 2008 at Atlanta Motor Speedway, starting 10th in the 33 truck field driving Kevin Harvick's No. 2 Truck and passed his teammate Ron Hornaday Jr. with less than five laps to go to pick up his first truck series win in his first start making him the first driver to get their first Truck win at Atlanta and becoming the fourth driver to win in their first Truck race and joining the list of drivers who have won in all three of NASCAR's top series.
+Newman made his Truck Series debut on October 25, 2008, at Atlanta Motor Speedway, starting 10th in the 33 truck field driving Kevin Harvick's No. 2 Truck and passed his teammate Ron Hornaday Jr. with less than five laps to go to pick up his first truck series win in his first start making him the first driver to get their first Truck win at Atlanta and becoming the fourth driver to win in their first Truck race and joining the list of drivers who have won in all three of NASCAR's top series.

-Newman made his Truck Series return on July 24, 2013 at the inaugural Mudsummer Classic at Eldora Speedway, and finished third.
+Newman made his Truck Series return on July 24, 2013, at the inaugural Mudsummer Classic at Eldora Speedway, and finished third.

-In 2015, Newman made his return to the Truck Series at Kansas, replacing Joe Nemechek to drive the No. 8 Chevrolet Silverado where he finished 2nd.
+In 2015, Newman made his return to the Truck Series at Kansas, replacing Joe Nemechek to drive the No. 8 Chevrolet Silverado where he finished second.

 On July 10, 2018, Jordan Anderson Racing announced that Newman would drive the No. 3 Chevrolet at Eldora.
-He would qualify 10th, but would fall 4 laps down, finishing in 30th.
+He would qualify tenth, but would fall four laps down, finishing in 30th.

 On March 17, 2021, Newman revealed that he would be returning to the Truck Series and entering the new Bristol dirt race with a new team in the series, DCC Racing, owned by Brad Means.
-This team used the No. 39, Newman's number when he drove for Stewart-Haas Racing in the Cup Series, and was a Ford, the manufacturer Newman drives in the Cup Series with Roush Fenway Racing.
+This team used the No. 39, Newman's number when he drove for Team Penske in the Xfinity Series, and Stewart–Haas Racing in the Cup Series, driving a Ford, the manufacturer Newman drives in the Cup Series with Roush Fenway Racing.
 Brad Means is the son of Jimmy Means, the team owner of Xfinity Series team Jimmy Means Racing.
 However, he failed to qualify when the heat races were canceled due to rain, his first ever DNQ in NASCAR.